 I gasped when I visited the church turned mosque turned museum.
 It’s a mixture of historical and architectural wonders.
-It’s a wonderful blend of Roman, Ottoman, Islamic and Byzantine architectures – and I couldn’t help myself but gazed at every details of the interior that stood the test of history and war times.
-The towering dome is, in itself, a beauty that I’ve never seen anywhere – lightened up by its innumerable windows filtering the daylight.
+It’s a wonderful blend of Roman, Ottoman, Islamic, and Byzantine architectures – and I couldn’t help but gaze at every detail of the interior that stood the test of history and war times.
+The towering dome is a beauty that I’ve never seen anywhere – lightened up by its innumerable windows filtering the daylight.

-Hagia Sophia is just across the famed Blue Mosque in Sultahnamet area of Istanbul.
-You can’t skip one in favour of the other.
-These two are inseparable tourists destinations that you must see – once in your lifetime!
+Hagia Sophia is just across from the famed Blue Mosque in the Sultanahmet area of Istanbul.
+You can’t skip one in favor of the other.
+These two are inseparable tourist destinations you must see – once in your lifetime!

 Here’s my list of 10 reasons why it blew my mind.

 1. It’s vast.
 Very vast.
 Imagine a museum that is, in fact, the building itself and the space it encompasses.
-From the floor to its walls to its ceilings – everything can be examined in detail.
+Everything can be examined in detail, from the floor to its walls to its ceilings.

 2. As I looked above my head, the light bleeding through the windows of the dome above showed me the touches of a Byzantine church vast enough to be dominated only by Seville Cathedral in 1520.

-3. I’ve travelled far and have seen churches of all kind, and like them, this museum depicted something true and authentic.
+3. I’ve traveled far and have seen churches of all kinds, and like them, this museum depicted something genuine and authentic.
 This was particularly noted when I looked back at the Virgin Mary and the Child mosaics (see photo above) dating back to Eastern Orthodox Church’s time.

-4. The chandelier adorning the center of the building was an illustration of the Islamic art.
-That, itself, is a time-machine that could bring you back to eons ago.
+4. The chandelier adorning the center of the building was an illustration of Islamic art.
+That, itself, is a time machine that could bring you back to eons ago.

 5. Islamic calligraphy has always fascinated me.
 Seeing the calligraphic name of the prominent Islamic figures and the verses from the Quran above my head took my breath away.

-6. The culmination of religions and their relevant art forms in one roof really awed me.
-It told tales of the possibility of peaceful co-existence.
+6. The culmination of religions and their relevant art forms under one roof awed me, and it told tales of the possibility of peaceful co-existence.

-7. There’s a Weeping Column inside Aya Sophia which you’ve got see.
+7. There’s a Weeping Column inside Aya Sophia, which you’ve got to see.
 Legend has it that this column has a healing effect.
 It was believed that when King Justinian had a headache, he leaned his head on this column and realized later that the pain was gone.

 9. Go up the stairs and find the upper gallery for a bird’s eye view of its massive interior.
 It’s an incredibly wonderful piece of history.
-The view of Blue Mosque and Topaki Palace from the windows breathed life into me.
+The views of the Blue Mosque and Topaki Palace from the windows breathed life into me.

-10. For a fan of calligraphy, carved text is like hitting a jackpot.
-I hit it in Hagia Sophia.
+10. For a fan of calligraphy, the carved text is like hitting the jackpot, and I hit it in Hagia Sophia.